hellbox/srob-migration/content/reviews/-“the-idea-of-freedom-might-be-too-great-a-temptation-for-them-to-resist.md

 name = " \u201cThe idea of freedom might be too great a temptation for them to resist\"" title = " \u201cThe idea of freedom might be too great a temptation for them to resist\"" dek = "Scholastic took the rare step of withdrawing a controversial children's book from publication after outrage about the depiction of George Washington's slaves started to spread across social media.
 Was this the right thing to do?
-And what does this say about America's tendency to whitewash our history?" type = "Review"facebookauto = "A new children's book was withdrawn by its publisher because of its controversial depiction of slavery.
+And what does this say about America's tendency to whitewash our history?" type = "Review" facebookauto = "A new children's book was withdrawn by its publisher because of its controversial depiction of slavery.
 How bad was it?
 Were George Washington's slaves really happy to be there?" twitterauto = ".@bylisagold reviews a controversial children's book about slavery that was withdrawn by its own publisher." reviews_byline = ["writers/lisa-gold.md"] reviews_books = ["books/a-birthday-cake-for-george-washington.md"]